glycodynamics/Tutorial-PyMOL/README.md

 ```

 ## 2.4 Aligning Structures
-PyMOL can align one structure on another and all the structures in the name list panel on another.\
+PyMOL can align one structure on another and all the structures in the name list panel on another.
-Action  →  Align  → to molecule\
+Action  →  Align  → to molecule
-Command-line allows some more useful options to perform the alignment.
+The command line allows some more useful options to perform the alignment.
 Try:
 ```
 fetch 1qoh, type=pdb1
 fetch 2chb